h-Index Manipulation by Undoing Merges: Introduction

-\section{INTRODUCTION}

-\looseness=-1 Lesk~\cite{Les15} pointed out that the \hind{}\footnote{The \hind{} of a researcher is the maximum number~$h$ such that he or she has at least $h$~articles each cited at least~$h$~times~\cite{Hir05}.} is the modern equivalent of the old saying ``Deans can't read, they can only count.''
-He also remarked that the idea of ``least publishable units'' by dividing one's reports into multiple (short) papers has been around since the 1970s.
-A modern version of this scenario is the manipulation of an author’s h-index by splitting a publication in an author's profile into different versions of an article (which may result in an increased \hind{}).
-Google Scholar permits such splitting.
-We study such manipulation in this work, introducing and discussing several models, performing a thorough analysis of the computational complexity, and providing experimental results.

-\looseness=-1 Our main points of reference are three recent publications dealing with the manipulation of the \hind{}, particularly motivated by Google Scholar author profile manipulation~\cite{BKNSW16,KA13,EP16}.
-Indeed, we will closely follow the notation and concepts introduced by van Bevern et al.~\cite{BKNSW16} and we refer to this work for discussion of related work concerning strategic self-citations to manipulate the \hind~\cite{BK11,LRT14,Vin13}, other citation indices~\cite{Egghe2006,EP16,Woe08b}, and manipulation in general~\cite{fhhcacm10,fpaimag10}.
-The main difference to these previous publications is that they focus on \emph{merging} articles for increasing the \hind{}~\cite{BKNSW16,KA13,EP16} or other indices like the g-index and the i10-index~\cite{EP16}, while we focus on \emph{splitting}.
+\section{Introduction}

-In the manipulation scenario for merging the assumption is that an author has a publication profile, for example in Google Scholar, that consists of single articles and aims to increase his or her \hind{} by merging articles.
+We suppose that an author has a publication profile, for example in Google Scholar, that consists of single articles and aims to increase her or his \hind{}\footnote{The \hind{} of a researcher is the maximum number~$h$ such that he or she has at least~$h$~articles each cited at least~$h$~times~\citep{Hir05}.} by merging articles.
 This will result in a new article with a potentially higher number of citations.
-The merging option is provided by Google Scholar to identify different versions of the same article, for example a journal version and a conference version.
+The merging option is provided by Google Scholar to identify different versions of the same article, for example a journal version and its archived version.

+Our main points of reference are three publications dealing with the manipulation of the \hind{}, particularly motivated by Google Scholar author profile manipulation~\citep{BKNSW16,KA13,EP16}.
+Indeed, we will closely follow the notation and concepts introduced by \citet{BKNSW16} and we refer to this work for discussion of related work concerning strategic self-citations to manipulate the \hind~\citep{BK11,LRT14,Vin13}, other citation indices~\citep{Egghe2006,EP16,Woe08b}, and manipulation in general~\citep{fhhcacm10,fpaimag10,oravec2017manipulation}.
+The main difference between this work and previous publications is that they focus on \emph{merging} articles for increasing the \hind{}~\citep{BKNSW16,KA13,EP16,BK14} or other indices like the g-index and the i10-index~\citep{EP16}, while we focus on \emph{splitting}.